Peter-SAARLAND/if0/blog/2020-04-23-weekly-development-report.md

 	* On windows - we were getting "no ssh key error"

     	This is because the ssh keys were not in OpenSSH format.
 When SSH keys are generated using PuttyGen, it does not generate it in OpenSSH format by default.
 This can be resolved by either of the options below:
-    	* We have to explicitly export it in OpenSSH format.
-(Reference: https://stackoverflow.com/a/5514768/5772695)
+    	* We have to explicitly export it in OpenSSH format (Reference: https://stackoverflow.com/a/5514768/5772695)

 	    * Create ssh keys on the cmd terminal or git bash using the `ssh-keygen` command
 3. **Analyzing godoc for automated documentation**